fellmir/R-basics/README.md

-Some early steps in R programming, guided by an Udemy course from Jose Ortilla.
+Some early steps in R programming, guided by an Udemy course from Jose Portilla.